Teaching Spanish the DVFriends Way

 - Managing student anxiety through a method and classroom atmosphere that encourages them to feel comfortable taking risks, speaking up, and participating in the target language.

 - Naturally differentiated lessons that engage students where they are with the language and allow for adjustments, modeling, and scaffolding as needed

 “All successful education programs are engaging and multisensory,” adds Allison.

 “We’re trying to teach the students to become lifelong learners, to take risks, but be okay with failure, and to support the peers around.
 This is consistent with the overall approach and ethos of DV.”

 Allison, Katya, and Gaby are still wrestling with getting their students to read more in Spanish.
 Research shows that vocabulary acquisition is twice as fast when students read in the language, but it can be challenging to get students reading in a second language when they struggle to read in their first language.
 It’s an aspect of the program they’re still working on.

 Students and parents herald the Spanish program at DVFriends as a game-changing approach to foreign language education particularly for students with learning differences.

 Una O’Doherty shared how different DV Spanish was for her son, Liam ‘19.
 “Liam had two years of Spanish in middle school and could not put a sentence together.
 After two years in DVFS and Liam could manage to get around in Ecuador.
 Moreover, he had very limited knowledge of verb conjugation in middle school when they purposefully studied conjugation, but now he uses every tense.
 Kind of amazing!”

-Allison, Katya, and DJ are encouraged and invigorated by the program’s success and look forward to their continued collaboration in further developing and adapting the TCI method for DV.
+Allison, Katya, and Gaby are encouraged and invigorated by the program’s success and look forward to their continued collaboration in further developing and adapting the TCI method for DV.